nhinvo/nhinvo.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-As a **Bioinformatics Research Associate** at MIT (<a href="httpshttps://chisholmlab.mit.edu/" target="_blank">The Chisholm Lab</a>), I develop and automate computational analyses to make sense of microbial genomics data.
+I develop and automate computational analyses to make sense of microbial genomics data.
 I’m skilled in high-performance computing, Python and shell scripting, and data visualization.
 I find deep satisfaction in streamlining, optimizing, and clearly documenting workflows to make science faster and more reproducible.

+This website presents my [**curriculum vitae **](/cv/), and [**publications**](/publications/).

 Current Research Projects:
-- Comparative Genomics and Pangenomics of Marine Picocyanobacteria
+- Comparative Genomics and Pangenomics of Marine Picocyanobacteria.
-- Methylation and base modification of prokaryotes through long-read sequencing (PacBio and Nanopore)
+- Methylation and base modification of prokaryotes through long-read sequencing.

 Past Research Projects:
-- Structural and Single Nucleotide Variant detection in microbial populations
+- Structural and Single Nucleotide Variant detection in microbial populations.
-- Meta-transcriptomics analysis of microbial community gene expression
+- Meta-transcriptomics analysis of microbial community gene expression.